ospalh/anki-addons/pages/Dehashilator.md

 with my personal collection fixed, i am not really interested in making this perfect.
 It will probably stay in its current, somewhat buggy, state.
-Others are welcome to do their own work or to send pull requests, but simple “it broke my collection” issue reports will be ignored.
+Others are welcome to do their own work or to send pull requests, but simple <q>it broke my collection</q> issue reports will be ignored.

 The name was inspired by the [dihoxulator](http://www.girlgeniusonline.com/comic.php?date=20021213).
 So